|Tim Roufs||extended search|

 The grandfolks would say, "It's up to you.
 You decided for a separation and you got it.
 Now you have to have someplace to take care of the children.
 You're the man.
 You're the father of the children."

-Your mother or her mother would most generally take the children and raise those adopted grandchildren.
-They would adopt them and you would prove the adoption in the Indian way by helping the old folks with the kids.
+Your mother -- or maybe even her mother -- would most generally take the children and raise those adopted grandchildren.
+They would adopt them, and you would prove the adoption in the Indian way by helping the old folks with the kids.
 You make sure that you have given them enough provisions so the children won't have a hardship in their life.
 In that way people respect those children.

-"Well, those are the children of her first man.
+"Well, those are his children with the first woman.
 She had separated from him and we took the children."

 "Do you take care of the children?" they most generally ask one another in visits.